olonho/mathvm/trunk/README.txt

    We provide generic source -> AST (abstract syntax tree) translator, so that implementors can focus on VM-specific issues.
  It means we give scanner and top-down parser, generating tree of AST nodes, representing program structure.
-Its up to implementors to provide remaining pieces for fully functional VM.
+ It is up to implementors to provide remaining pieces for fully functional VM.

                 Tests.

   Directory 'tests' contains set of tests on basic language features, along with test driver 'run.py'.
 Generally, for every MVM program we have an .expect file, which contains expected result of execution for given MVM program.
 By default, 'run.py' will run all tests it knows about.

                 Source tree layout.

   Folder 'include' contains generic declarations of language constructs (as AST nodes), set of bytecodes with description, and certain basic interfaces.

   Folder 'tests' contains MVM tests.
 Feel free to implement your own tests.